francy-motiveme/motive-me/replit.md

 **Client Storage**: LocalStorage for session persistence and offline capability through a Service Worker implementation.

 ### Authentication and Authorization
-**Authentication Strategy**: Email/password authentication through Supabase Auth with the following security measures:
+**Authentication Strategy**: Email/password authentication through Express sessions with the following security measures:
 - Password validation requiring 8+ characters, uppercase, lowercase, numbers, and special characters
-- Rate limiting on login attempts (5 max with temporary blocking)
+- Rate limiting on login attempts (5 max per 15 minutes)
-- Email verification for new accounts
+- Email verification for new accounts (with confirmation tokens)
-- Session refresh tokens for persistent login
+- Session cookies with httpOnly and secure flags
 - XSS protection through input sanitization
+- CSRF protection on all POST/PUT/DELETE routes

-**Authorization**: Row Level Security (RLS) policies ensure users can only access their own data and authorized witness relationships.
+**Authorization**: Express middleware checks ensure users can only access their own data and authorized witness relationships.

 ### Progressive Web App Features
 The application is configured as a PWA with: